jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (4) For the purpose of detaining without warrant any child or young person who leaves or is taken without authority from a residence under this Act, every member of the staff of any such residence shall, if it is administered by the Crown, have the powers conferred on a social worker by subsection (2).

 ### 386 Search warrants
-(1) Any Judge or Justice or Community Magistrate or any Registrar (not being a constable) who, on application in writing made on oath by any constable or a social worker, is satisfied that there are reasonable grounds for suspecting that a child or young person to whom section 385 applies is for the time being at any known premises or place, may issue a warrant authorising any constable or social worker to—
+(1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who, on application in writing verified in accordance with section 99 of that Act by any constable or a social worker, is satisfied that there are reasonable grounds for suspecting that a child or young person to whom section 385 applies is for the time being at any known premises or place, may issue a warrant authorising any constable or social worker to—
   (a) enter and search, by force if necessary, any such premises or place specified in the warrant; and (b) remove the child or young person, using such force as may reasonably be necessary; and (c) either—